JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_09.md

 _The Urantia Book_ exalts, precisely, this inner transformation from the very beginning of the book:

 > It is exceedingly difficult to present enlarged concepts and advanced truth, in our endeavor to expand cosmic consciousness and enhance spiritual perception, when we are restricted to the use of a circumscribed language of the realm.
 But our mandate admonishes us to make every effort to convey our meanings by using the word symbols of the English tongue.
-We have been instructed to introduce new terms only when the concept to be portrayed finds no terminology in English which can be employed to convey such a new concept partially or even with more or less distortion of meaning. ([UB 0:0.2](/en/The_Urantia_Book/0#p0_2))
+We have been instructed to introduce new terms only when the concept to be portrayed finds no terminology in English which can be employed to convey such a new concept partially or even with more or less distortion of meaning. (<a id="a65_587"></a>[UB 0:0.2](/en/The_Urantia_Book/0#p0_2))

 <figure id="Figure_2" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Luz_y_Vida/LyV_2024_09/Editorial-oct-24-2.jpg" alt="Editorial oct 24 -2" width="350">